AKanthasamy/mirage_demo/README.md

 # Mirage Demo

-This demo shows how Mirage can "record" how a third-party service responds to an application, and then mimic the third-party service by "playing back" the recorded responses.
+This demo shows how [Mirage](https://github.com/SpectoLabs/mirage) can "record" how a third-party service responds to an application, and then mimic the third-party service by "playing back" the recorded responses.

+Please refer to the [Mirage documentation](https://github.com/SpectoLabs/mirage/wiki) for more information.
+The [Introduction](https://github.com/SpectoLabs/mirage/wiki/Introduction) is a good place to start.

 ## Installation